 Paid and earned media

-The campaign uses both paid advertising and media interviews, presentations, radio/TV tours, and other public events to educate people about the importance of vaccination and basic prevention measures to prevent COVID and protect public health.
+The Campaign uses both paid advertising and media interviews, presentations, radio/TV tours, and other public events to educate people about the importance of vaccination and basic prevention measures to help prevent COVID-19 and protect public health.
 The Campaign is designed to reach 90% of the American adult population at least once per quarter.
 On average, they would be reached at least 10 times.

-The Campaign’s paid media activities focus on three strategies:
+The Campaign’s paid media activities focus on these strategies:

-- Building Vaccine Confidence—Uses public education to build confidence about the COVID vaccines so people are ready to get vaccinated when it is their turn.
+- Building Vaccine Confidence—Uses public education to build confidence about the COVID-19 vaccines so people are ready to get vaccinated and stay up to date on their COVID-19 vaccines when it is time.

-- Protecting the Nation—Provides general audiences with information about vaccine development, safety, and effectiveness, including answers to common questions.
+- Protecting the Nation—Provides general audiences with answers to common questions about vaccine development, safety, and effectiveness.

-The Campaign also collaborates with corporations, foundations, and not-for-profits that share a common mission of preventing COVID and protecting public health.
+The Campaign also collaborates with corporations, foundations, and not-for-profits that share a common mission of helping prevent COVID-19 and protecting public health.